Sage-Bionetworks/projectLive_NF/README.md

 There are two editions of the front end:

 https://sagebio.shinyapps.io/projectLive_NF/ (pulling from the release-x.x branch)
-https://sagebio.shinyapps.io/projectLive_NF-staging/ (pulling from the develop branch) [work in progress]
+https://sagebio.shinyapps.io/projectLive_NF-staging/ (pulling from the master branch) [work in progress]

 ## Development pipeline:
 1. Please branch off of develop branch